-Start Up Slam Job Club is a 2-week summer school running from 24th July – 4th August at Ideas Test.
+Start Up Slam Job Club was a 2-week summer school that ran from 24th July – 4th August at Ideas Test.

-Funded by Kent County Council, it aims to engage young people aged 14 -16 with creative entrepreneurship.
+Funded by Kent County Council, it aimed to engage young people aged 14 -16 with creative entrepreneurship.

-The programme is designed to motivate and stimulate interest and to develop practical transferable skills which will increase young people’s employability skills and improve their life chances.
-Each young person will be assigned a personal mentor who will support and guide them through their journey.
+The programme was designed to motivate and stimulate interest and to develop practical transferable skills which will increase young people’s employability skills and improve their life chances.
+Each young person was assigned a personal mentor who supported and guided them through their journey.

-During the 2 weeks, presentations will be given by members of the Ideas Test team to give participants a real-life insight into the diverse job roles within one arts organisation and give them the opportunity to ask questions about the different roles.
+During the 2 weeks, presentations were given by members of the Ideas Test team that gave participants a real-life insight into the diverse job roles within one arts organisation and gave them the opportunity to ask questions about the different roles.

-The project aims to enhance cognitive ability, boost confidence, stimulate curiosity as well as helping to improve communication skills, teamwork and perseverance through the 2-week programme.
+The project aimed to enhance cognitive ability, boost confidence, stimulate curiosity as well as helping to improve communication skills, teamwork and perseverance through the 2-week programme.